Alexander Murdoch Mackay: Early life

+" I am so far from thinking that my education has been wasted in coming here, that I only wish I had got double the amount of education, not only in the way of book learning, but also in practical skill.
+This is a field which offers scope for the highest energies.
+No man can know enough, and be able to turn his hand to too many things, to be a useful missionary in Central Africa."

+— — Mackay in a letter to his father, Uganda, 11 October 1882.

 On 1 November 1873 Mackay continued his education in Germany, in order to study its language in greater depth, feeling that was the first step to becoming acquainted with the abundance of folklore and the customs of that country.
 While in school in Berlin, Mackay displayed a great aptitude for mechanics, drafting, and other related technical fields.
-In little time he secured a good position as a draftsman, in the Berliner Union Actien-Gesellschaft, a designer and fabricator of steam engines in Boamit, a suburb of Berlin.
+In little time he secured a good position as a draftsman, in the Berliner Union Actien-Gesellschaft, a designer and fabricator of steam engines in Moabit, a suburb of Berlin.
 Here he invented a steam driven agricultural machine, which earned him a first prize at the Exhibition of Steam-Machines held at Breslau.
 Mackay often offered his religious knowledge to his fellow workers and associates.
 While in Germany Mackay became good friends with one of the ministers of the Berlin Cathedral, whom he regarded as a "genuine Christian and man of wide culture", and was always made welcomed at his home.
 During this time was introduced to some of the leading Christians of Berlin, including persons of great prominence in the church society, events of which he often recorded in his diary.
 By 1874 Mackay had dedicated his life to Christian missionary work.